Windows 10 End of Support: Free Extension vs ESU Explained (What Really Happens in 2025)

 • Feature updates will stop

-• Cloud sign-ins could fail in the future due to new encryption or authentication requirements
+• Cloud sign-ins could fail in the future if new encryption or authentication standards require a newer OS.

 Bottom line: Expect gradual degradation in compatibility and security.